xgui17/Indian-Crop-Production/README.md

 ## 7. Acknowledgements

-This project embodies the collaborative spirit and strong teamwork of our group: Nan Huang, Yi Zhang, Luran Zhang, Jason Dai, Andrew Zhao, Yuhe Tian, Shentong Li, and I, Xiaoyu Gui.
+This project embodies the collaborative spirit and strong teamwork of our group: Nan Huang, Yi Zhang, Luran Zhang, Jason Dai, Andrew Zhao, Yuhe Tian, Shentong Li, and Xiaoyu Gui.
 Each team member contributed their distinct skills and insights, creating a rich mosaic of knowledge that covered all phases of the project's development.